slott56/building-skills-oo-design-book/source/craps/craps_game.rst

     Moves a Come Line or Don't Come Line bet to a new :class:`Outcome` instance based on the current :class:`Throw` instance.
-    If the value of the :obj:`theThrow` instance is 4, 5, 6, 8, 9 or 10, this delegates
+    If the value of the :obj:`throw` instance is 4, 5, 6, 8, 9 or 10, this delegates
     the move to the current :class:`CrapsGameState` object.
 For values of 4 and 10, the odds are 2:1.
 For values of 5 and 9, the odds are 3:2.
 For values of 6 and 8, the odds are 6:5.
-For other values of the :obj:`theThrow` object, this method does nothing.
+For other values of the :obj:`throw` object, this method does nothing.